mkorvink/archetyper/readme.md

 You can learn more about archetyper in `vignette("archetyper")`.

 ### Development version

-To get a bug fix or to use a feature from the development version, you can install the development version of archetyper from GitHub.
+To get a bug fix or use a feature from the development version, you can install the development version of archetyper from GitHub.

 ``` r